 The teaching profession is under siege.
 Working hours for teachers are increasing as student needs become more complex and administrative and paperwork burdens increase.
-According to a recent McKinsey survey, conducted in a research partnership with Microsoft, teachers are working an average of 50 hours a week
+According to a recent McKinsey survey, conducted in a research partnership with Microsoft, teachers are working an average of 50 hours a week1—a number that the Organisation for Economic Co-operation and Development Teaching and Learning International Survey suggests has increased by 3 percent over the past five years.2

 While most teachers report enjoying their work, they do not report enjoying the late nights marking papers, preparing lesson plans, or filling out endless paperwork.
 Burnout and high attrition rates are testaments to the very real pressures on teachers.
-In the neediest schools in the United States, for example, teacher turnover tops 16 percent per annum.
+In the neediest schools in the United States, for example, teacher turnover tops 16 percent per annum.3 In the United Kingdom, the situation is even worse, with 81 percent of teachers considering leaving teaching altogether because of their workloads.4 Further disheartening to teachers is the news that some education professors have even gone so far as to suggest that teachers can be replaced by robots, computers, and artificial intelligence (AI).5

 Our current research suggests that 20 to 40 percent of current teacher hours are spent on activities that could be automated using existing technology.
 That translates into approximately 13 hours per week that teachers could redirect toward activities that lead to higher student outcomes and higher teacher satisfaction.
 In short, our research suggests that existing technology can help teachers reallocate 20 to 40 percent of their time to activities that support student learning.